DanielePalaia/gpss-rabbit-greenplum-connector/README.md

 ## Future development

 1) Better loggings and put loggings in a central .log file
-2) Transform the connector as a web service and adding a Dockerfile in order to push it on Dockerhub and be able to be deployed on Kubernetes
+2) Transform the connector as a web service adding also a Dockerfile in order to push it on Dockerhub and be able to be deployed on Kubernetes.
+Also adding a simple web-interface like Swagger.
 3) Better code review